qiskit-community/qiskit-device-benchmarking/README.md

 # Qiskit Device Benchmarking

-*Qiskit Device Benchmarking* is a respository for code to run various device level benchmarks through Qiskit.
-The repository endevours to accomplish several goals, including, but not limited to:
+*Qiskit Device Benchmarking* is a repository for code to run various device level benchmarks through Qiskit.
+The repository endeavors to accomplish several goals, including, but not limited to:
 - Code examples for users to replicate reported benchmarking metrics through the Qiskit backend.
 These will likely be notebooks to run code in the [Qiskit Experiments](https://github.com/Qiskit-Extensions/qiskit-experiments) repo, but some of the code may reside here.
 - More in-depth benchmarking code that was discussed in papers and has not been integrated into Qiskit Experiments.
 - Fast circuit validation tests.